CHARLOTTE, N.C. - The Carolina Panthers figured to make it dramatic, and they added an unlikely hero to the mix.

 "It has been a long time for this team," veteran linebacker Thomas Davis said, noting the importance of forcing the Saints into a three-and-out in the last two minutes.
 "To get the ball back to the offense, we had confidence in those guys and we're in the playoffs now."

 The Panthers avenged a lopsided loss two weeks earlier at New Orleans despite going 0-for-9 on third downs.
-Smith said he likely has a sprained knee and is scheduled for tests Monday.

 New Orleans (10-5), which would win a tiebreaker with the Panthers, finishes the regular season next week at home against Tampa Bay.
 The Saints have lost three of their last four games.